Children fleeing violence, poverty and the devastating effects of climate change deserve protection

 The number of unaccompanied children taken into border authority custody after crossing the southern border grows dramatically by the day – nearly 15,000 in January and February alone.
 Thousands of children are being held in short-term law enforcement facilities longer than the 72 hours allowed by law.

 In May, the Biden administration announces a crucial step in the right direction – that it will begin to reunite families separated under the prior administration.
-To date, together with SCAN, our grassroots advocates nationwide send over 683,000 messages to lawmakers, urging them to keep families together.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.